-- A private foundation as defined in section 509(a). - A governmental entity that is exempt from (or not subject to) taxation without regard to section 501(a). - · Certain foreign organizations.
+- A private foundation as defined in section 509(a). - A governmental entity that is exempt from (or not subject to) taxation without regard to section 501(a) or relieved from filing an annual return under Regulations section 1.6033-2(g)(6).

+· Certain foreign organizations.

-An organization is not treated as a section 501(c)(3) or 501(c)(4) organization for any period covered by a final determination that the organization was not tax-exempt under section 501(a), but only if the determination was not based on private inurement or one or more excess benefit transactions.
+An organization is not treated as a section 501(c)(3) or 501(c)(4) organization for any period covered by a final determination that the organization was not tax-exempt under section 501(a), so long as the determination was not based on private inurement or one or more excess benefit transactions.